dtmarangoni/linux_server_configuration/README.md

     - `sudo timedatectl set-ntp on`.
 - Check it now: `timedatectl`.

+#### 2.5 - Packages Upgrade and System Restart
-Before continuing to project installation, if Ubuntu is asking, perform a system restart:
+Before continuing to project installation, if there's still packages pending of upgrade, do:
+- `sudo apt-get update`;
+- `sudo apt-get dist-upgrade`.

+If a system restart is needed, do:
 - `sudo reboot`.

 ### 3 - Clone the Item Catalog Project